Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Related Work

 Third, approximation by a finite number of sampling points.
 The numerical solution using Monte Carlo (MC) samplings \cite{sarkkaBayesianFilteringSmoothing2023} can approximate any statistics of the output distribution if the sampling number is sufficiently high.
 For a further review of the modern MC methods in approximated probabilistic prediction, we recommend the review \cite{zhangModernMonteCarlo2021}.

 Nevertheless, assuming the accuracy of a nominal model is restrictive, especially in the control engineering practice.
 As reviewed in \cite{landgrafProbabilisticPredictionMethods2023}, an important application of probabilistic prediction for SDSs is to formulate chance constraints \cite{farinaStochasticLinearModel2016} in stochastic model predictive control (SMPC) \cite{mesbahStochasticModelPredictive2016,mcallisterNonlinearStochasticModel2023}.
 In these situations, a misleading predictive pdf can lead to unsafe control policies.
-To take the distributional uncertainties into account, Coulson et al \cite{coulsonDistributionallyRobustChance2022} have proposed a novel distributionally robust data-enabled predictive control algorithm.
-While the end-to-end algorithm in \cite{coulsonDistributionallyRobustChance2022} aims to robustify the control performance, the problem of distributionally robust probabilistic prediction remains open.
+To take the distributional uncertainties into account, Coulson et al \cite{coulsonDistributionallyRobustChance2022} have proposed a novel distributionally robust data-enabled predictive control algorithm, Coppens and Patrinos \cite{coppensDataDrivenDistributionallyRobust2022a} develop a data-driven distributionally robust MPC scheme using generalized moment-based ambiguity sets.
+However, these works aim to robustify the control performance, while the problem of distributionally robust probabilistic prediction remains open.

-\paragraph{Probabilistic prediction in machine learning} Taking a historical view of the development of PP in the statistics and machine learning communities, we can find the research in the early phase also focuses on approximating the posterior pdf, especially from a Bayesian perspective.
+\paragraph{Probabilistic prediction in machine learning} Taking a historical view of the development of PP in the statistics and machine learning communities, we can find that the research in the early phase also focuses on approximating the posterior pdf, especially from a Bayesian perspective.
 The advent of the scoring rule has provided a convenient scalar way to measure the performance of probabilistic predictions \cite{gneitingProbabilisticForecasting2014}.
 Then, the research focus is shifting toward training probabilistic predictors to optimize the empirical scores.
-Classical statistical methods include Bayesian statistical models \cite{robertBayesianChoice2007}, approximate Bayesian forecasting \cite{frazierApproximateBayesianForecasting2019}, quantile regression \cite{koenkerQuantileRegression402017}, etc. Recent machine learning algorithms include distributional regression \cite{schlosserDistributionalRegressionForests2019}, boosting methods such as NGBoost \cite{duanNGBoostNaturalGradient2020} and autoregressive recurrent networks like DeepAR \cite{salinasDeepARProbabilisticForecasting2020}, etc. We recommend \cite{tyralisReviewPredictiveUncertainty2024} for a more detailed review of machine learning algorithms for probabilistic prediction.
+Classical statistical methods include Bayesian statistical models \cite{robertBayesianChoice2007}, approximate Bayesian forecasting \cite{frazierApproximateBayesianForecasting2019}, quantile regression \cite{koenkerQuantileRegression402017}, etc. Recent machine learning algorithms include distributional regression \cite{schlosserDistributionalRegressionForests2019}, boosting methods such as NGBoost \cite{duanNGBoostNaturalGradient2020}, and autoregressive recurrent networks like DeepAR \cite{salinasDeepARProbabilisticForecasting2020}, etc. We recommend \cite{tyralisReviewPredictiveUncertainty2024} for a more detailed review of machine learning algorithms for probabilistic prediction.